weewx/weewx/docs/weectl/station.md

                         Where to put the examples, relative to $WEEWX_ROOT.
                         Default is "examples".
   --no-prompt           If set, do not prompt.
 Use default values.
+  --dry-run             Print what would happen, but do not actually do it.
 ```

 ### Notable options